l0stinfr0st/AssistiveNavigation/README.md

 https://github.com/user-attachments/assets/7c94fdef-f8e9-41ea-aa6a-a6bf8deaa876

 Live run with both the user and a second person moving simultaneously.
-The tracker maintains separate IDs for both subjects and fires independent spatialized click cues, demonstrating multi-object tracking under real walking conditions.
+The tracker is able to distinguish the static objects from the moving person and created the appropriate temporal audio cues

 ---